appsup-polymer/up-photo-input/README.md

 # up-photo-input

-An element for getting a photo, either from an image file or (on supported mobile browsers) from a camera.
+A polymer element for getting a photo, either from an image file or (on supported mobile browsers) from a camera.

 ## Usage